ENV BIOL 4050A - Advanced Ecology and Environmental Science (Hons) Part 1

 North Terrace Campus - Semester 2 - 2023

 General Course Information

-Course Code ENV BIOL 4050A Course Advanced Ecology and Environmental Science (Hons) Part 1 Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Contact Up to 10 Hours per week Available for Study Abroad and Exchange N Incompatible ENV BIOL 4000A/B, ENV BIOL 4005A/B, ENV BIOL 4015A/B Restrictions BSc Honours Ecology & Environmental Science Course Description The course consists of three tasks that are performed across the full academic year and focuses on building research and (written) communication skills.
-There are three components or assessed tasks: a literature review and research proposal (40%) which includes a short seminar (not assessed); a broadening essay (40%) and a short essay (20%).
-The intention of the course is to introduce areas of ecology and environmental science which are presently unfamiliar to the student by way of a technical literature review or essays.
-In carrying out these tasks students develop an ability to collect and evaluate information, dissect complex ideas, gain an understanding of the present state of knowledge, identify gaps, develop an interesting viewpoint, assemble a persuasive argument and draw valid conclusions.
-An important component is the development of a research proposal that will be implemented and executed in the course ENV BIOL 4050A/B (Honours Ecology and Environmental Science Project 1 & 2) which runs parallel with this course.
+Course Code ENV BIOL 4050A Course Advanced Ecology and Environmental Science (Hons) Part 1 Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Contact Up to 10 Hours per week Available for Study Abroad and Exchange N Incompatible ENV BIOL 4000A/B, ENV BIOL 4005A/B, ENV BIOL 4015A/B Restrictions BSc Honours Ecology & Environmental Science Course Description This course is part of the Honours in Ecology and Environmental Science degree and runs in parallel with ENV BIOL 4060A/B Honours Ecology and Environmental Science Project.
+The aim of this course is to help you build essential research, critical thinking and science communication skills.
+You will develop and improve your ability to synthesise and review the scientific literature, present oral summaries of your research project, and develop technical and analytical skills involved with data analysis and interpretation.
+In carrying out these tasks you will develop an ability to collect and evaluate information, dissect complex ideas, identify gaps in knowledge, develop an interesting viewpoint, assemble a persuasive argument and draw valid conclusions.
+An important component is the development of a research proposal that will be implemented and executed in the course ENV BIOL 4050A/B (Honours Ecology and Environmental Science Project 1 & 2).

 The full timetable of all activities for this course can be accessed from Course Planner.